 WebLOAD has built-in support for many protocols and technologies like HTTP/S, HTML5, WebServices, Rest API, AJAX, push, FTP, SMTP, TCP and others.
 The ability to work with Java objects provides the flexibility to address more unique testing requirements, such as homegrown applications.

 WebLOAD’s Selenium plug-in enables measuring real user experience as part of the performance test.
-By activating a real browser, you are able to measure its behavior and examine the real user experience while your system is under load.
+By activating a real best place to buy modafinil online us browser, you are able to measure its behavior and examine the real user experience while your system is under load.

 You can record a script in Selenium and use WebLOAD’s plugin to export the script into WebLOAD, or you can code a Selenium script directly with the WebLOAD IDE.
 During execution WebLOAD measures performance statistics that are collected by the browser, which enables viewing side by side the load size, Hits per Second of the test and the real user experience on the same graph.